My Poetry Story

 In the quietest hours, when the world fell away, I listened — and the silence answered.

-Working on What the Silence Gave Me has been one of the greatest joys of my life.
-It helped me rediscover my love for the written word and brought me closer to wholeness.
-This collection carries pieces of me — some written over a decade ago — woven together in truth and transformation.
+Creating this book has been one of the greatest joys of my life.
+It reawakened my love for the written word and brought me closer to wholeness.
+Woven through its pages are pieces of me — some written over a decade ago — held together by truth and transformation.

 Featured Poems